yaguarnecro/Growgrebuddy_PSA/GrowEbuddy_PSA/docs/development/PRD.md

 ### 14.3 Market Positioning

-GrowgrEbuddy_PSA positions itself as a comprehensive personal development companion that makes self-improvement engaging and rewarding.
+GrowthBuddy P.S.A. positions itself as a comprehensive personal development companion that makes self-improvement engaging and rewarding.
 Our target market includes:

 1. Primary: Young adults (18-35) seeking a fun, gamified approach to personal growth
 2. Secondary: Transgenerational users interested in holistic self-improvement